homorunner/mcpmark-notion/README.md

 ```

 ### 2) Set environment variables (create `.mcp_env` at repo root)
-Only set what you need (suppose you choose models from OpenAI).
+Only set what you need.
 Add service credentials when running tasks for that service.

 ```env
 # Example: OpenAI